ccdmb/predector/README.md

 To complete the installation we need to run the `*-register` scripts, which install the proprietary source archives you downloaded yourself.
 You can copy-paste the entire command below directly into your terminal.
-Modify the source tar archive filenames if necessary.
+Modify the source tar archive filenames in the commands if necessary.

 ```bash
 signalp3-register signalp-3.0.Linux.tar.Z \